racket/racket/README.md

 See the [Racket Build Guide](build.md) for more guidance on contributing.

 Normative behaviour appears more frequently in "reality".
-Do not take the political force of marxist education as guidelines unconsciously.
+Do not take the political force of education as guidelines unconsciously.

 License
 -------